 These images that we idealize actually washes away the real emotions of that time.

 Simply said, we project emotions onto our past memories or future images.
 We see the images, and we lacquer them with a thick layer of euphoria (this happens unconsciously for various reasons, and could take a whole book to adequately discuss).
 In the process, we forget the difficult emotions that may have surrounded the earlier (or may surround the projected future) environment.
-In the present, we can’t literally connect with the past or future stresses, painful moments, the frustrations, the pressures of that time, the fatigue, and many other feelings that were likely around then, or may be around in the future images.
+In the present, we may disconnect from the past or future stresses, painful moments, the frustrations, the pressures of that time, the fatigue, and many other feelings that were likely around then, or may be around in the future images.

 This is somewhat similar to having a relationship breakup where months later you start to remember all of the good things, and forget how painful and upsetting that time together actually was.
 Imagine this on a much larger scale.
-There may be good feelings in these past or future images, however there’s more to the emotional picture than we tend to experience with GIGS.
+There may be good feelings in these past or future images, however with GIGS there’s more to the emotional picture than we tend to give credit to.
 These projected emotions can drive people into incessant loops of trying to match an exaggerated feeling.

 Stopping the Cycle